 Most recently, Professor Burke has published an edited book with Annette Hayton and Jacqueline Stevenson titled ‘Evaluating Equity and Widening Participation in Higher Education’.

 Dr Lumb’s commitment to the field of access to education has developed through his experience as a community development professional and classroom teacher.
 He has an interest in the ways sophisticated participatory methodologies can make evaluative research processes more productive, and deliver contextualised understandings of the underlying dynamics that produce program impact.
 He is currently enrolled in a PhD with CEEHE, investigating the concealed impacts of outreach connections.

 Dr Lumb has worked on a number of projects and publications both individually and in collaboration with CEEHE researchers and practitioners, including a recently published chapter, with Professor Burke, on ‘Researching and evaluating equity and widening participation: praxis-based frameworks’.

 Professor Brown is a sociologist of education with an interest in the process of research capability and capacity building, along with the relationship between academic and professional discourse and practice.
 As Senior International Research Advisor, Professor Brown provides strategic support to CEEHE research and practice, including The National Writing Program for Equity and Widening Participation Practitioners and Excellence in Teaching for Equity in Higher Education program.

-In addition to his role at UON, Professor Brown serves as the Pro-Vice-Provost (London) at University College London and as a senior advisor to the Singapore National Institute of Education.
+In addition to his role at UON, Professor Brown is a senior advisor to the Singapore National Institute of Education.